Back

 Method

-3. Add the water you used to par-boil the veggies.
+2. Add the water you used to par-boil the veggies

-7. If it's too thin, make a slurry with cornstarch and cold water, mix to a smooth thick paste, add some hot water, mix again, then add it to the pan.
+6. Make a slurry with cornstarch and cold water, mix until all the powder is in suspension, then add some hot water, mix again, and add it to the pan.

 Notes